New Vs Old Garage Door Installation: What You Need to Know

 For wood longevity, specify rot-resistant species (cedar, mahogany), factory sealing on all edges, and stainless fasteners; expect periodic refinishing.

-Aluminum reduces corrosion risk in coastal zones; prioritize thicker extrusions, thermal breaks, and diligent aluminum maintenance to prevent galvanic reactions.
+Aluminium reduces corrosion risk in coastal zones; prioritise thicker extrusions, thermal breaks, and diligent aluminium maintenance to prevent galvanic reactions.

-Fiberglass skins over foam cores handle dents and salt but can fade—UV topcoats help.
+Fibreglass skins over foam cores handle dents and salt, but can fade—UV topcoats help.

-Composites (fiberglass-wood or polymer-wood) deliver low upkeep and stable dimensions.
+Composites (fibreglass-wood or polymer-wood) deliver low upkeep and stable dimensions.

 Always verify wind-load ratings, hinge reinforcement, and balanced springs.